SimonCzEdu/Future-Window---CI-Project---01/README.md

  * ### General design philosophy
     There are a few major intentions in the design of Future Windows:
-    * to seem like it is modern or even futuristic and that the products FW offers are as well
+    * To appear modern, futuristic even and the products that Future Windows offers are also modern and innovative.
-    * windows are transparent and so will be the majority of elements on this site
+    * Windows are transparent and so will be the majority of elements on this site.
-    * compactness of the site is to underline the products it features
+    * Compact form of the site is to underline the nature of the products it features.
+Their design is also minimalistic.
-    * initial contact with the page needs a 'wow' factor, to draw the attention of the user and give them a sense of dealing with a professional company, with resources to back their claims
+    * Initial contact with the page needs a 'wow' factor, to draw the attention of the user and give them a sense of dealing with a professional company, with resources to back their claims.
-    * design started from an idea of a background video providing that 'wow' factor with a 'bang'
+    * Design started from an idea of a background video providing that 'wow' factor with a 'bang'.

  * ### Typography
       Font family 'Anta' is set for the body, so it will always be the default font in the absence of any other style.
 For the main elements of the [Home](index.html) and [Contact Us](form.html) 'Roboto' was chosen instead.
 'Roboto' is featured in  the 'Who, What, How' sections of the [Home](index.html) and in the entirety of the form in [Contact Us](form.html)